AledPeart/cardiff_skateboard_club/README.md

 ### Bootstrap

 * I have used the CSS framework Bootstrap to achieve a design consistency across the site.
 Bootstrap's responsive breakpoints have been utilised to ensure the site layout is responsive across all viewports and devices
-* I have used customised Bootstrap's modals, cards, alerts, toasts, forms and responsive navbar, throughout the site to achieve a uniformity of design that is visually pleasing and responsive.
+* I have used customised Bootstrap's modals, cards, alerts, toasts, forms, off canvas and responsive navbar, throughout the site to achieve a uniformity of design that is visually pleasing and responsive.

 ### Buttons
 * The majority of the sites button have been customised from Bootstrap, with pink 'outline' buttons used to denote forward or positive actions while black outline buttons have been used for negative or returning actions.